Cookie Consent by Privacy Policies Generator website

 For proposals generating overnight accommodation this can be done by completing the Natural England Nutrient Neutrality Budget Calculator [excel document] for the Tees Catchment.

-This means that in designated catchments, water companies have a duty to ensure wastewater treatment works serving a population equivalent over 2,000 meet specified nutrient removal standards by 1 April 2030.
+This means that in designated catchments, water companies have a duty to ensure wastewater treatment works serving a population equivalent to or over 2,000, meet specified nutrient removal standards by 1 April 2030.

 The wastewater treatment works serving Darlington Borough that this criteria applies to are Stressholme and Aycliffe.